 I was also impressed that this system from PetSafe allows you to add an unlimited number of pets, as long as you buy them all their own receiver collar.
 Many of the best wireless dog fences only let you add 2-3 pets on the same system.
 Personally, I don’t have a need to add lots of dogs, but this would be the ideal system for owners with a large pack.

-The waterproof receiver collars are rechargeable and offer 5 levels of correction.
-The first is only an audible tone for training, and then there are 4 levels of static correction.
 I love that there is an option to only emit an audible tone!
-Our dogs are 100% boundary trained now, and we just set the collars on the first level so they are reminded when they're getting close to the boundary.
+Our dogs are 100% boundary trained now, and we just set the collars on the first level so they are reminded when they’re getting close to the boundary.

 Once our dogs were trained on this system, they respected the boundaries and returned back to the house when they heard the audible tone.
 Now, their collars are only set to make the tone with no static shock.
 I don’t have to worry about them getting shocked on accident, and that gives me a great peace of mind.